 In terms of how much to save for emergencies, three to six months’ worth of expenses is a commonly-used rule of thumb.
 But you might want to double or even triple that amount if your freelance income is irregular or you’re worried about a sustained client drought.

-Keeping your emergency fund in an online savings account can be a great option if you want to earn a solid rate on your money.
-The interest (or annual percent yield, or APY) tends to be higher than what bricks-and-mortar banks offer.
-Online savings accounts can also charge fewer fees than traditional savings accounts.
+Keeping your emergency fund in an online savings account is an option to consider.
+The annual percentage yield (APY) tends to be higher than what bricks-and-mortar banks offer.
+Online savings accounts may also charge fewer fees than traditional savings accounts.

 9. Accounting for Taxes